Coronavirus Update

 Vaccines are safe, effective, and the best way to protect you and those around you from serious illnesses like COVID-19.
 Learn more about Ontario's vaccination program here: https://covid-19.ontario.ca/covid-19-vaccines-ontario.

 As of November 26, anyone 5+ (born in 2016 or earlier) is eligible for COVID-19 vaccines in Ontario.
-Children ages 5-11 can book into our clinics starting Friday, November 26.
 Second doses are recommended at 8 weeks after the first dose for optimal protection.

 Click here